designhao/enhanced-reinforcement/README.md

 ## What to Implement:

-The file [link.py](link.py) provides an elementary structure to establish your active reinforcement learning algorit
+The file [link.py](link.py) provides an elementary structure to establish your active reinforcement learning algorithm.

+During the training pha